Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns instructions for migrating users and organizations to PropelAuth from other auth providers, such as Clerk.
-This distinguishes it from sibling tools like migrate_to_propelauth_backend which focus on specific aspects.
+The description clearly states the tool 'Returns instructions for migrating users and organizations to PropelAuth from other auth providers, such as Clerk.'
+It uses a specific verb ('returns instructions') and names the resource (users and organizations) and source (other auth providers), distinguishing it from sibling tools that focus on integration or specific backend/frontend migration.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.